SuitDeer/beer-o-meter/README.md

 On the **Backend Page** [https://localhost/backend.php](https://localhost/backend.php) you can add/remove Teams and add/remove persons to this teams.
 Each person gets is own QR-Code.

-On the **"Add beer" Page** [https://localhost/beer.php](https://localhost/beer.php) you can add beer to persons.
+On the **"Add Beer" Page** [https://localhost/beer.php](https://localhost/beer.php) you can add beer to persons.
 You can use a connected Barcode-Scanner to scan the QR-Code of the Person you want to add a beer or you can copy the `QR-Code Value` from the table of the **Backend Page**.

 ## DB Scheme